gaf1990/synthv-to-language-phoneme-plugin/README.md

 ## INTRODUCTION

 Hello everyone, I have developed this script to allow customization of the current dictionary system, which has limitations when handling multilingual words.
-The script requires two supporting files for each language:
+The script requires three supporting files for each language:
 - `{language}.dic`
 - `{language}-dream.dic`
+- `{language}-syl.dic`

-In this case, I have created files for the Italian language, namely `IT.dic` and `IT-dream.dic`.
+In this case, I have created files for the Italian language, namely `IT.dic`,`IT-dream.dic` and `IT-syl.dic`

 ## INSTALLATION